stevenoakley211/Sprint-Challenge--Advanced-CSS/README.md

 4. How would you describe preprocessing to someone new to CSS?
     It makes writing css less meticulous and allows you to write less code.
 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
-   Favorite would be that lessons the amount of code that you have to write in css.
+   Favorite would be that it lessons the amount of code that you have to write in css. the most difficult part for me is navigating the tree.
 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up